QHose/qlik-cloud-jwt-lambda-example/README.md

 - Open your browser and view https://localhost:3000/
 - Tip: use [httptoolkit](https://httptoolkit.com/) tool to view the network traffic

+# Run the code for demo2
+> Run this code if you want your tenant to be automically setup to work with JWT for this demo.

+Code parts below taken from [qlik.dev](https://qlik.dev/tutorials/configure-a-tenant).
+After you started your server with `node server.js` go to `https://localhost:3000/setup` this will trigger the API calls to connect to your tenant specified in the `.env` file.

+If you like this tool can automatically
+- Enable auto creation of groups if the user logs in (you need this because you first have to login with the user and his groups, before you can assign a group to a space)
+- Set user entitlement assignment behavior (analyser, professional...)
+- Configure an identity provider
+- Configure authorization using JSON web tokens
+- Add groups to the tenant

+## Create spaces in a tenant (To Do - not yet built)
+- Create the managed space
+- Add a group to a managed space with the consumer role
+- Add a group and assign it a role on the managed space
 # Create tenant specific OAUTH client

 * Follow the [steps](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm) to create a `web` OAUTH client, select the option `Allow Machine-to-Machine (M2M)`.
 Skip step 6: Leave the redirect fields empty.
 Click Copy to clipboard to save the client ID and client secret for later use.
 Store the client secret in a secure location.
 Click Done.